 - A form or wizard to collect this information before submitting a bug

-Here’s a markdown template I’ve used:
+Here’s a markdown template I’ve used for years:

 ### Steps to reproduce